ETHPrague-Discovery-Wallet/.github/profile/README.md

 # 🌈  **Discovery Account**
 Discovery Account, an elegant Chrome extension built on the foundation of Trampoline, empowering users to effortlessly create and manage their own Discovery Account. <br>
 This Abstracted Account is meticulously crafted with the sole purpose of safeguarding users against scams and efficiently handling errors.

 ## [](https://github.com/ETHPrague-Discovery-Wallet#-abstract)📚  Abstract

+The growing interest of populations for blockchain solutions is pushing new users every day to make their first transactions on attractive networks such as optimistic rollups.
+However, embarking on this adventure is not without its dangers.
+Thousands of scams watch for the slightest of our errors to strip all of our tokens.

+It is to fight against this that Discovery Account was born.
+Based on the account abstraction (EIP-4337), it allows everyone to equip themselves with a new shield against fraud thanks to various defense mechanisms such as transaction analysis and a protection against the compromise of private keys. <br>
-Decentralized Finance (DeFi) has revolutionized the financial sector by offering lending, borrowing, trading, and other financial services without traditional intermediaries.
-However, many novice users face challenges when trying to enter the DeFi ecosystem due to security concerns, technical complexity, and lack of accessibility.
-With this project we aim to address these issues by providing a user-friendly and secure solution for novice users looking to explore the world of decentralized finance.
+We aim to solve these issues by providing a user-friendly and secure solution for novice and advanced users looking to explore the world of decentralized finance.

 ## :construction_worker: Features

+- A [customized wallet](https://github.com/ETHPrague-Discovery-Wallet/SCW) in your browser :bell:
+- Robust smart contracts ⚡
+- Smart Contract Wallet Application based on [account abstraction](https://eips.ethereum.org/EIPS/eip-4337) :paintbrush:
 - Accessible and intuitive  [web application](https://web-app-woad-five.vercel.app/)  🌐
-- Robust smart contracts⚡
-- SCW Application :paintbrush:
-- Dashboard Web application / Account Abstraction management dApp :bell:

 ## :computer: Our code